tohjustin/Personal_Portfolio_Webpage/content/posts/2021-10-31-kube-lineage.md

 > "What are the list of resources associated to a specific Helm release?"

-Since a [Helm release](https://helm.sh/docs/glossary/#release) isn't an actual Kubernetes resource but a construct that exists only in Helm, we needed a new input format or flag to specify a Helm release instead of a Kubernetes object for our tool.
+Since a [Helm release](https://helm.sh/docs/glossary/#release) isn't an actual Kubernetes resource but a construct that exists only in Helm, we needed either a new input format or flag for our command to specify a Helm release instead of a Kubernetes object.

-One of the design goal that I had from the start was intentionally make the input formats & flags as similar to `kubectl get` as possible to reduce the initial learning curve for users.
-To avoid introducing a new input format or flag(s) to the existing command, a separate `helm` subcommand was created for this feature instead.
+One of the design goal that I had from the start was to reduce the initial learning curve for users, hence I intentionally made the input formats & flags of the command as similar to `kubectl get` as possible to.
+To avoid overloading the existing command with a new input format or flag(s), a separate `helm` subcommand was created for this feature instead.

 The `helm` subcommand uses a rather similar implementation: